emaste/diffoscope/CONTRIBUTING.md

     https://salsa.debian.org/reproducible-builds/reproducible-lfs

+### PyPI

-After uploading, please also update the version on PyPI using:
+You can update the version on PyPI using:

     $ python3 setup.py sdist upload --sign

-Once the tracker.debian.org entry appears, consider tweeting the release on `#reproducible-builds` with:

-    %twitter diffoscope $VERSION has been released.
-Check out the changelog here: $URL
+### Docker image

-Finally, update the Docker image using:
+Update the Docker image using:

     $ docker build --force-rm --no-cache --pull -t registry.salsa.debian.org/reproducible-builds/diffoscope .
     $ docker push registry.salsa.debian.org/reproducible-builds/diffoscope

+### Publicity

+To announce the package on the `diffoscope.org` homepage, use the `update` script in that repository.

+Once live entry appears, consider tweeting the release using the release from the `@reprobuilds` Twitter account.